IPv6 address: Default address selection

 The default configuration places preference on IPv6 usage, and selects destination addresses within the smallest possible scope, so that link-local communication is preferred over globally routed paths when otherwise equally suitable.
-The prefix policy table is similar to a routing table, with the precedence value serving as the role of a link cost, where higher preference is expressed as a larger value.
+The prefix policy table is similar to a routing table, with the (inverse) precedence value serving as the role of a link cost; larger values result in higher precedence.
 Source addresses are preferred to have the same label value as the destination address.
 Addresses are matched to prefixes based on the longest-matching most-significant bit sequence.
 Candidate source addresses are obtained from the operating system and candidate destination addresses may be queried via DNS.

 To minimize the time to establish a connection when multiple addresses are available for communication, the Happy Eyeballs algorithm was devised.
 It queries DNS for IPv6 and IPv4 addresses of the target host, sorts candidate addresses using the default address selection table, and tries to establish connections in parallel.
 The first established connection aborts current and future attempts to connect to other addresses.